Opentrons/opentrons/DEV_SETUP.md

 1. Confirm that `nvs` selected the proper version of Node.js to use
 2. Tell `pyenv` to use Python 3.7
-3. If you aren't seeing `python --version` for an M1 Mac outputing the right value, try running `pyenv init` then run `pyenv local 3.7.15` and see if it works this time when you select `python -version`.
+3. Run `python --version` to confirm your chosen version.
+If you get the incorrect version and you're using an Apple silicon Mac, try running `pyenv init` and then `pyenv local 3.7.15`.
+Then check `python --version` again.

 ```shell
 # confirm Node v16